 One thing that I am careful about, is not putting too much “stretch” in my “stretch goals.”
 I don’t have a Ph.D, so, unless I plan to license a library that provides Ph.D-level capabilities, or hire a Ph.D, I will think twice about starting a project that depends upon a Ph.D-level capability.

 I also need to manage scope.
-I’m pretty familiar with how much I can do in a certain amount of time, and am pretty good at “off the cuff, big-picture” estimation (comes from years of screwing up).
+I’m fairly familiar with how much I can do in a certain amount of time, and am pretty good at “off the cuff, big-picture” estimation (comes from years of screwing up).
 I need to look at my resources and timeframe.
 I usually assume that my estimate is probably too optimistic by about 50% (conventional wisdom is 100%, but I use 50% if working alone, and 150% if working in a team –NEVER underestimate team overhead).

 So…stretch, but stretch carefully.

 All My Projects Have A “Sell-By” Date, and Insane Quality

 I like to make sure that each project I do has an “exit strategy”; where it’s considered “done.”
 I’m also totally obsessive about quality in my work.
 A big reason is that if I do it right the first time, I won’t keep getting sucked back into it to clean up my mess.
 I want to keep my finished projects in the rearview mirror.

 Driving it, is that I plan to bite off more than I can chew in my next project, and I don’t want to be distracted by my last project tapping me on the shoulder, demanding attention.